 5 Must-Have Efile Bits for Soft Gel Users

-So I’ll start by letting you know the 4 types of efile bits that you will need if you want to do your gel nail applications with only an efile from start to finish, and minor buffer and hand-file touch up here and there.
+These are the 4 types of efile bits that you will need if you want to do your gel nail applications with only an efile from start to finish, minor buffing, and hand-file touch up here and there.

-Please make sure that all of your bits no matter where you buy them have shafts that are over an inch in length and 3/32’s of an inch in diameter or they will not be an universal fit to any and all electric files.
-If you buy them on non-pro sites you’ll especially need to look at pictures and these measurements.
+Please make sure that all of your bits, no matter where you buy them, have shafts that are over an inch in length and 3/32’s of an inch in diameter or they will not be a universal fit to any or most electric files.
+Especially, If you buy them on non-pro sites, you’ll need to look at pictures and the measurements.

-Now sadly some bits especially on like Amazon, will claim they are 3/32 in diameter, but they are a teeny tiny bit off enough to cause you issues.
-I speak from experience so do try and buy from the sources I mention and link you too to avoid these annoying issues.
+Sadly, some bits (especially on Amazon) will claim they are 3/32 in diameter, but they are a teeny tiny bit off enough to cause you issues.
+I speak from experience so do try and buy from the sources I mention to avoid these annoying issues.

-And the best part, is that it is almost impossible to cut your client with these so they are excellent for newbies and pros alike.
+The best part is that it is almost impossible to cut your client with these bits, so they are excellent for newbies and pros alike.

 My thinking behind cuticle bits after serving over 1000 different hands is simple…

-So for thin cuticles I use the Erica’s Sciver bit.
+For thin cuticles, I use Erica’s Sciver bit.

-And it is sold in a 2 pack in case you’re like me and often accidentally throw away your bits.
+This bit is sold in a 2 pack case.
+(Great if you are like me and accidentally throw away your bits often… oops hehe).

-You can safely use the sciver bit to not only remove cuticle off of the nail plate but also to push back eponychium after loosening it up with a pusher tool.
+You can safely use the Sciver bit to not only remove the cuticle off of the nail plate but also to push back eponychium after loosening it up with a pusher tool.

-SO with the baby barrel bit by nail labo you can actually go over that thick cuticle, and cut out the perfect canvas.
-Again you wouldn’t think so but trust me, if you buy this and the scriver bit from Erica;s I truly believe you’ll be set for life.
-Just my opinion.
+With this bit by Nail Labo, you can go over that thick cuticle and cut out the perfect canvas.
+Again, you wouldn’t think so but trust me, if you buy this and the Scriver bit from Erica’s I truly believe you’ll be set for life.

-Now I recently did create a video for you on Russian MAnicure Mistakes so make sure to watch as soon as you are able to, for more of my 2 cents on this topic.
+I recently created a video for you on Russian manicure mistakes so make sure to watch as soon as you can, for more of my 2 cents on this topic.